-SpaceX, NASA set for landmark launch of two U.S. astronauts
+NASA resumes human spaceflight from U.S. soil with historic SpaceX launch

 CAPE CANAVERAL, Fla.
-(Reuters) - Final preparations were underway as Elon Musk’s private rocket company SpaceX was set for a repeat attempt at launching two Americans into orbit for a mission that would be the first spaceflight of NASA astronauts from U.S. soil in nine years.
+(Reuters) - SpaceX, the private rocket company of billionaire entrepreneur Elon Musk, launched two Americans toward orbit from Florida on Saturday in a mission that marks the first spaceflight of NASA astronauts from U.S. soil in nine years.

-Weather that might have led to another postponement appeared to have cleared with launch probability increased to 70 percent.
-The emergency escape system has been armed and fueling of the rocket was underway.

-The mission’s first launch try on Wednesday was called off with less than 17 minutes remaining on the countdown clock due to stormy weather around the Kennedy Space Center at Cape Canaveral in Florida.

-Barring unforeseen problems, the 24-story-tall SpaceX Falcon 9 rocket is due to lift off at 3:22 p.m.
-EDT (19:22 GMT), propelling astronauts Doug Hurley and Bob Behnken aloft on their 19-hour ride to the International Space Station.
+A SpaceX Falcon 9 rocket lifted off from the Kennedy Space Center at 3:22 p.m.
+EDT (1922 GMT), launching Doug Hurley and Bob Behnken on a 19-hour ride aboard the company’s newly designed Crew Dragon capsule bound for the International Space Station.

-They will be carried there inside the newly-designed Crew Dragon capsule, making its first flight into orbit with humans aboard.
+Moments before liftoff, Hurley said, “SpaceX we’re go for launch.
+Let’s light this candle,” paraphrasing the famous phrase uttered on the launch pad in 1961 by Alan Shephard, the first American launched into space.

+Crew Dragon separated from its second stage booster at 3:35 and minutes later entered orbit.

-The launch pad is the same one used by NASA’s final space shuttle flight, piloted by Hurley, in 2011.
+The craft launched from the same pad used by NASA’s final space shuttle flight, piloted by Hurley, in 2011.
 Since then, NASA astronauts have had to hitch rides into orbit aboard Russia’s Soyuz spacecraft.

-As the crew bid goodbye to their families before getting into a specially-designed Tesla for the ride to the launch site, Behnken told his young son, “Be good for mom.
-Make her life easy.”

-During the drive, Behnken and Hurley passed former astronaut Garrett Reisman holding a side saying “Take me with you.”
+“It’s incredible, the power, the technology,” said U.S. President Donald Trump, who was at Kennedy Space Center at Cape Canaveral in Florida for the launch, “That was a beautiful sight to see.”

+The mission’s first launch try on Wednesday was called off with less than 17 minutes remaining on the countdown clock.
+Weather again threatened Saturday’s launch, but cleared in time to begin the mission.

 NASA chief Jim Bridenstine has said resuming launches of American astronauts on American-made rockets from U.S. soil is the space agency’s top priority.

+“I’m breathing a sigh of relief, but I will also tell you I’m not gonna celebrate until Bob and Doug are home safely.”
+Bridenstine said.

 For Musk, the launch represents another milestone for the reusable rockets his company pioneered to make spaceflight less costly and more frequent.
-And it would mark the first time commercially developed space vehicles - owned and operated by a private entity rather than NASA - have carried Americans into orbit.
+And it marks the first time commercially developed space vehicles - owned and operated by a private entity rather than NASA - have carried Americans into orbit.

 The last time NASA launched astronauts into space aboard a brand new vehicle was 40 years ago at the start of the space shuttle program.

-If the mission is scrubbed again, the next launch window would be Sunday afternoon.

-Musk, the South African-born high-tech entrepreneur who made his fortune in Silicon Valley, is also CEO of electric carmaker and battery manufacturer Tesla Inc. He founded Hawthorne, California-based SpaceX, formally known as Space Exploration Technologies, in 2002.
+Musk, the South African-born high-tech entrepreneur who made his fortune in Silicon Valley, is also chief executive of electric carmaker and battery manufacturer Tesla Inc. He founded Hawthorne, California-based SpaceX, formally known as Space Exploration Technologies, in 2002.

 Hurley, 53, and Behnken, 49, NASA employees under contract to fly with SpaceX, are expected to remain at the space station for several weeks, assisting a short-handed crew aboard the orbital laboratory.